atanasdinov/elemental/docs/systemd-system-extensions.md

 target system, upgrading such OS from an OCI image, manage kernel modules on a system, unpack an OCI image, build an installation media (generally an ISO file) from an OS image (packaged as OCI image), and more.

 `elemental3ctl` is a runtime management tool that helps deploy an OS image on disk, as well as helps manage such an installation by performing upgrades, managing kernel modules, perform factory reset, etc. `elemental3` complements it by building and configuring an OS image that could have additional artifacts and capabilities, making it a platform to build and deploy cloud-native applications.

 `elemental3ctl` is provided on an image mode OS as a system extension.
-Another system extension installed out of the box is RKE2, thus making the OS a perfect environment to develop and deploy Kubernetes applications on.